dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Try a pre-built version of the sample

-If want to skip to the final result, you can try a pre-built version with the following command:
+If want to skip ahead, you can try a pre-built version with the following command:

 ```console
 docker run --rm mcr.microsoft.com/dotnet/core/samples
 ```

-## Build and run a container image
+## Build a .NET Core image

 You can build and run a .NET Core-based container image using the following instructions: